wavesjs/waves-audio/docs/api.md

 Author: Norbert.Schnell@ircam.fr, Victor.Saiz@ircam.fr, Karim.Barkati@ircam.fr

-## __eventIndex()
+## __engineIndex()

-Get the index of an object in the event list
+Get the index of an engine in the engine list

-## __removeEvent()
+## __removeEngine()

-Withdraw an event from the event list
+Withdraw an engine from the engine list

 ## insert()

-Insert an event to the queue
+Insert an engine to the sequence

 ## insertAll()

-Insert an array of events to the queue
+Insert an array of engines to the sequence

 ## move()

-Move an event to another time in the queue
+Move an engine to another time in the sequence

 ## remove()

-Remove an event from the queue
+Remove an engine from the sequence

 ## clear()

-Clear queue
+Clear sequence

 ## execute()

-Execute next event and return time of next event
+Execute next engine and return time of next engine

 <!-- End ./src/index.js -->